-“Today is Stir-Up Sunday, traditionally the day when home cooks ‘stir up’ their Christmas pudding mixture,” reads a post on The royal family’s official Instagram.
 Being that it’s baked the Sunday before Advent begins, this dessert (also called figgy pudding or plum pudding) kicks off the countdown to Christmas.
 In the caption, they added, “We hope that some of you enjoy making it in your own homes.”

 Ready to get in the spirit?
 Read on for the full recipe, which makes two large puddings.

 - 250 grams currants